NICMx/rdap-server/renderer-test-api-download.md

 # RDAP Renderer Test API Download

-API which renderer implementations are expected to use in its unit tests.
-Documentation [here](renderer-implementation.html).
+API from which renderer implementations are expected to use in its unit tests.
+More documentation at [Create a new RDAP-renderer implementation](renderer-implementation.html).

 - **Bold** marks the most recommended version(s).
 - Normal font signals recommended fallback versions in case the previous option fails you [bug reports welcomed](https://github.com/NICMx/rdap-renderer-test-api/issues).